Sequence and Consequence: and its semantics

 One corollary is that \stal is \emph{decidable}.
-Since every non-theorem is false in some finite pointed order model, and we can effectively enumerate all the finite pointed order models (up to isomorphism), we can test for non-theoremhood by searching through the finite pointed order models until we find a countermodels; this provides an effective decision-procedure when run in parallel with a proof search.
+Since every non-theorem is false in some finite pointed order model, and we can effectively enumerate all the finite pointed order models (up to isomorphism), we can test for non-theoremhood by searching through the finite pointed order models for a countermodel; this provides an effective decision-procedure when run in parallel with a proof search.

-This soundness and completeness theorem also allows us to prove our earlier assertion about the modal fragment of \stalp: \begin{theorem} When $ p $ is a sentence in the modal fragment of $\mathcal{L}$, $\vdash_{\stal} p $ iff $\vdash_{\textsf{KT}} p $. \end{theorem} \begin{proof} We rely on the well-known fact that \textsf{KT} is sound and complete with respect to modal modals with a reflexive accessibility relation.
+This soundness and completeness theorem also allows us to prove our earlier assertion about the modal fragment of \stalp: \begin{theorem} When $ p $ is a sentence in the modal fragment of $\mathcal{L}_>$, $\vdash_{\stal} p $ iff $\vdash_{\textsf{KT}} p $. \end{theorem} \begin{proof} We rely on the well-known fact that \textsf{KT} is sound and complete with respect to modal modals with a reflexive accessibility relation.

-\bi\item[$\Rightarrow$] Normality for $>$ gives the K axiom for $\Box$, and MP for $>$ gives T for $\Box$.
+\bi\item[$\Leftarrow$] Normality for $>$ gives the K axiom for $\Box$, and MP for $>$ gives T for $\Box$.

-\item[$\Leftarrow$] Suppose we have a modal model $W$ with a reflexive accessibility relation $R$; we can extend this to an order model that respects $R$ by fixing a strict well-ordering $<$ on $W$, and for $x\neq y$, let $x <_w y$ iff $wRx$ and $wRy$ and either $x=w$, or $x\neq w$ and $y\neq w$ and $x<y$.
+\item[$\Rightarrow$] Suppose we have a modal model $W$ with a reflexive accessibility relation $R$; we can extend this to an order model that respects $R$ by fixing a strict well-ordering $<$ on $W$, and for $x\neq y$, let $x <_w y$ iff $wRx$ and $wRy$ and either $x=w$, or $x\neq w$ and $y\neq w$ and $x<y$.
 If $\vdash_{\stal} p $ then by soundness $p$ is true in every order model, and hence in every reflexive modal model, and so by completeness of \textsf{KT}, $\vdash_{\textsf{KT}} p $.

 \qedhere

 \ei \end{proof}